-- Collaborating with the governing board, headteacher and the senior mental health lead, as part of the SLT, to determine the strategic development of behaviour and SEMH policies and provisions in the school. - Undertaking day-to-day responsibilities for the successful operation of the behaviour and SEMH policies to support pupils with SEND, in line with the school's Special Educational Needs and Disabilities (SEND) Policy. - Supporting teachers in the further assessment of a pupil's strengths and areas for improvement and advising on the effective implementation of support.
+- Collaborating with the governing board, headteacher and Heads of Behaviour Support and Pastoral Care, as part of the SLT, to determine the strategic development of behaviour and SEMH policies and provisions in the school. - Undertaking day-to-day responsibilities for the successful operation of the behaviour and SEMH policies to support pupils with SEND, in line with the school's Special Educational Needs and Disabilities (SEND) Policy. - Supporting teachers in the further assessment of a pupil's strengths and areas for improvement and advising on the effective implementation of support.